joshgerdes/jekyll-uno/_posts/2021-06-29-how-to-setup-fslogix-profiles-for-azure-virtual-desktop.md

 ### Configure File Share

-Now that the Azure Active Directory rights have been assigned and the File Share has been created, we now need to set up the NTFS permissions on the FSLogix share.
+Now that the Microsoft Entra ID rights have been assigned and the File Share has been created, we now need to set up the NTFS permissions on the FSLogix share.

  1. Navigate to **File Shares** _(under Data Storage)_
  2. **Click** on **your** file-**share**